cksystemsteaching/selfie/README.md

 The RISC-U ISA features 14 instructions: `lui` and `addi` for initializing registers, `ld` and `sd` for accessing memory, `add`, `sub`, `mul`, `divu`, and `remu` for arithmetic operations, `sltu` for comparing integers, `beq`, `jal`, and `jalr` for controlling the `pc`, and `ecall` for input/output, memory management, and other systems functionality.

-RISC-U instruction are encoded in 32 bits (4 bytes) each and stored next to each other in memory such that there are two instructions per 64-bit double word.
-Memory, however, can only be accessed at 64-bit double-word granularity.
-The parameters `rd`, `rs1`, and `rs2` used in the specification of the RISC-U instructions below may denote any of the 32 general-purpose registers.
-The parameter `imm` denotes a signed integer value represented by a fixed number of bits depending on the instruction.
+RISC-U instructions are encoded in 32 bits (4 bytes) each and stored next to each other in memory such that there are two instructions per 64-bit double word.
+Memory, however, can only be accessed by `ld` and `sd` at 64-bit double-word granularity.
+The `d` in `ld` and `sd` stands for double word.

-Let us take another look at what selfie tells us about those instructions when self-compiling, as we already did in the language and information chapters.
+Let us take another look at what selfie tells us about those 14 instructions when self-compiling.
 First, try:

 ```
 ./selfie -c selfie.c